 The word originates as far back as the 1960’s as a combination of information and graphic describing a visual representation of data, such as a graph or even a subway-system map.
 More recently however, infographic has taken on a more modern and specific meaning.

 You are probably more than familiar with this style of image, but how did this method of conveying information become so popular and at such an unprecedented pace?

-Below are the searches on Google for infographic over the past 10 years, clearly showing a massive increase especially since 2010:
+The searches on Google for infographic over the past 10 years clearly show a massive increase especially since 2010.

 With more and more people using them, there must be a reason behind it, and there is.